In 1782, James Watt built the first double-sided

 The animation of the figure above shows the engine's mode of operation.
 The valve above and the piston below are connected to the crankshaft via a connecting rod.
 Both oscillating cylindrical parts seal closely with the surrounding cylinder.
 The ratio of net power obtained divided by the heat input is the efficiency.
 In this low pressure steam engine, the efficiency is only 3%.

 Robert Stirling patented the first hot gas motor in 1816 and built one in 1818.
 At the end of the 19th century, the Stirling motor was widely used for small machines.
-Even now, at the beginning on the 21st century, it has not been forgotten.
+Even now, at the beginning of the 21st century, this has not been forgotten.

 These historical models have been replaced with gas and steam turbines for modern applications in power plants operated with fossil and renewable fuels, nuclear power, or solar thermal energy.
-The upper temperature limit for these will soon exceed 800 °C due to improvements in the material properties of the turbines.
+The upper temperature limit for these has reached 585 °C in 2021 due to improvements in the material properties of the turbines.
 This change is expected to increase the efficiency of the turbines from 40% to 50%.

 The pictures below (Siemens press pictures) give an idea of the structure and size of turbines currently in use.
 To the left is a section of a 150-MW steam turbine and the picture to the right shows the installation of a 340-MW gas turbine.
 Gas turbines have a compressor and combustion chamber in front of the blades and vanes, which also occur in steam turbines.